jfrog/terraform-provider-artifactory/docs/resources/package_cleanup_policy.md

 Required:

 - `included_packages` (Set of String) Specify a pattern for a package name or an explicit package name.
 It accept only single element which can be specific package or pattern, and for including all packages use `**`.
 Example: `included_packages = ["**"]`
 - `package_types` (Set of String) Types of packages to be removed.
-Support: conan, debian, docker, gems, generic, go, gradle, helm, maven, npm, nuget, pypi, yum.
+Support: cargo, cocoapods, conan, debian, docker, gems, generic, go, gradle, helm, helmoci, huggingfaceml, maven, npm, nuget, oci, pypi, rpm, terraform.
 - `repos` (Set of String) Specify patterns for repository names or explicit repository names.
 For including all repos use `**`.
 Example: `repos = ["**"]`

 Optional: